 During Elizabeth Jennings Graham’s time, NYC streetcars were mostly privately owned or heavily segregated.
 Graham challenged the NYC transit system in court (specifically New York’s Third Avenue Railway Company), and went on to win the lawsuit, according to Educators of America.

 2. Phillip A. Payton Jr., (1876 – 1917)

-Dubbed as the “Father of Harlem,” Phillip A. Payton Jr., esteemed real estate agent, had a significant impact on African American’s accessibility to housing (specifically in Harlem) during the early 1900s.
-After moving to Harlem himself, a neighborhood at the time home to many vacant brownstones, Payton drew Black citizens uptown, reported the Times.
+Dubbed as the “Father of Harlem,” esteemed real estate agent Phillip A. Payton Jr. had a significant impact on African American’s accessibility to housing (specifically in Harlem) during the early 1900s.
+After moving to Harlem himself, a neighborhood at the time home to many vacant brownstones, Payton drew Black citizens uptown, reported the New York Times.
 “By 1904, the year the subway reached Harlem, he incorporated the Afro-American Realty Company to help remake Harlem as a home for Black citizens who faced discrimination in housing.”

 3. Alain Locke, (1886-1954)